isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-dead-bed-bugs.markdown

 [Does Diatomaceous Earth Kill Bed Bugs?](https://pestpolicy.com/does-diatomaceous-earth-kill-bed-bugs/)
 ## Can Dogs Carry Bed Bugs?
 There is a possibility that your pet might have some bed bugs on their fur.
 This is true because their body can provide a perfect hiding haven for the bed bugs and other insects.
-For safety purposes, you need to ensure that your pet does not have any bed bug on them before you start cleaning.
-Check their fur and if you find that they have bed bugs or signs of them, use a non-toxic
+For safety purposes, you need to ensure that your pet does not have any bed bug on them before you start cleaning.Â Check their fur and if you find that they have bed bugs or signs of them, use a non-toxic
 [spray to kill the bed bugs](https://pestpolicy.com/bedlam-plus-bed-bug-spray-review/) .
 However, this should be done carefully since some pets might have sensitive skin.
 Such pets tend to develop allergic reactions when sprayed.